-Cognizant is expanding its cloud migration offerings through acquisitions focusing on digital engineering, Al and IoT.
+Cognizant is expanding its cloud migration offerings in the U.S. through acquisitions focusing on digital engineering, AI and IoT.
 The company has a set of cloud tools, accelerators and frameworks to support its solutions.

-HCLTech HCLTech assists retail and CPG clients in platform modernization with its engineering capabilities, platforms and accelerators, including its CloudSMART framework.
-Infosys® Infosys offers comprehensive infrastructure modernization and automated infrastructure management, aiming toward a microservices architectural approach.
+HCLTech assists retail and CPG clients in platform modernization with its engineering capabilities, platforms and accelerators, including its CloudSMART framework.